- This event has passed.

 First time on Zoom with us?
 Check out our tip sheet!
 Our tips will help you get ready for your first class with us.

 You can find out more about our Live Online Programming here

 ABOUT THE FACULTY:

-Deborah Saliby is a Certified Iyengar Yoga teacher and has been teaching yoga for over 37 years.
-A graduate of the Iyengar Yoga Institute of San Francisco, she studies regularly with Senior teachers and attends Iyengar conventions.
-Her classes are balanced and integrated, leaving students with greater energy, emotional stability and a renewed sense of well-being.
+Deborah Saliby (she/her) Deborah is a Certified Iyengar Yoga teacher, a Certified Yoga therapist and has been teaching Iyengar yoga for 40 years.
+She began her yoga practice in 1977 during college to help alleviate stress and anxiety.
+A graduate of the Iyengar Yoga Institute of San Francisco (1982), she studies regularly with Senior teachers and attends Iyengar conventions.
+Deborah’s classes are balanced and integrated, leaving students with greater energy, emotional stability and a renewed sense of well-being.
 Props are regularly used to support students’ access to postures safely and mindfully.
 Her classes include inversions or variations of inversions, restorative postures, breath awareness and relaxation, all depending on the class level.
 She specializes in yoga for back care and yoga for pregnancy.
 Deborah is also a hypnotherapist and hypnoBirthing instructor.
 She recently retired from full time Special Education teaching.
-When not teaching, Deborah can be found on long walks with her dog and dinner gatherings with family and friends.
+When not teaching yoga Deborah can be found on long walks with her dog and dinner gatherings with family and friends.